 Best for: Warmer weather

-Made with an openweave cotton or polyester blend, the large holes facilitate increased airflow over the skin.
-Great after baths.
+Made with an open-weave cotton or polyester blend, the large holes facilitate increased airflow over the skin.
+Anti-sweat sheets are great after baths or for cooling out during the summer months.

-Wool is extremely absorbent, but not as fast-drying as synthetics, so you don’t want to leave it on a sweaty horse too long in chilly weather.
-It does lock in body heat, so it’s great as a dress sheet.
+Wool is extremely absorbent but not as fast-drying as synthetics, so you don’t want to leave it on a sweaty horse too long in chilly weather.
+It does lock in body heat, so wool horse coolers are great as dress sheets.

 Soft and highly absorbent, cotton is great for facilitating drying in warmer weather.
-Since it soaks up a lot of the moisture itself, it’s not the best choice for winter rides.
+Since it soaks up much of the moisture, cotton coolers are not the best choice for winter rides.